The

 In

-create a new organization.
-This organization, which they decided
+organization.
+This organization, which they decided to call “The

-to call “The League of Christian National Defense”, was to be
+League of Christian National Defense”, was to be created once

-created once thousands of students would meet at the rally.
-Codreanu
+thousands of students would meet at the rally.
+Codreanu explained

 “The cloth of these flags was black – a sign of mourning; in